YuriBrunetto/plantinha-files/README.md

 # plantinha-files 🪴📁

-> Back-end application to manage files of [Plantinha 🪴](https://github.com/YuriBrunetto/plantinha) project.
+> Back-end service to manage files of [Plantinha 🪴](https://github.com/YuriBrunetto/plantinha) project.

 ℹ️ This project is mandatory to run in order to use Plantinha project.